JimSeker/saveData/README.md

 `ContentProSQliteDBDemo_kt` (kotlin) shows how to create a content provider using a SQLite database.   displays in a listview, recyclerview and a spinner.

-`ContentProviderRemoteDemo` (java) connects to a "remote" content provider.  either the ContentProSQliteDBDemo or ContentProviderRoomDemo in [Architecture repo](https://github.com/JimSeker/Architecture).
+`ContentProviderRemoteDemo` (java) connects to a "remote" content provider.  either the ContentProSQliteDBDemo or ContentProviderRoomDemo in [Architecture repo](https://github.com/JimSeker/Architecture) is required to be installed already.
 It then will display the data in recyclerview and can add data via a FAB.

-`ContentProviderRemoteDemo_kt` (kotlin) connects to a "remote" content provider.  either the ContentProSQliteDBDemo or ContentProviderRoomDemo in [Architecture repo](https://github.com/JimSeker/Architecture).
+`ContentProviderRemoteDemo_kt` (kotlin) connects to a "remote" content provider.  either the ContentProSQliteDBDemo or ContentProviderRoomDemo in [Architecture repo](https://github.com/JimSeker/Architecture) is required to be installed already.
 It then will display the data in recyclerview and can add data via a FAB.

 ---